Towmony/Bangla-Sign-Language-Recognition/README.md

 * Single-Handed Bangla Sign Language Recognition:

-  The project was a image recognition/classification based project that uses the machine learning techniques KNN, SVM, ANN to recognize Bengali Single Handed Sign Language.
+  The project was an image recognition/classification based project that uses the machine learning techniques KNN, SVM, ANN to recognize Bengali Single Handed Sign Language.
 It     also incorporated feature extraction techniques namely Histogram of Oriented Gradients, Bag of Features and Line feature.

   *Published in Journal of Theoretical and Applied Information Technology, 2020*
   http://www.jatit.org/volumes/Vol98No5/2Vol98No5.pdf